votchallenge/trax/docs/documentation_cpp.rst

       Set an floating point value property.
 The value will be encoded as a string.

-   .. cpp:function:: std::string get(const std::string key)
+   .. cpp:function:: std::string get(const std::string key, const std::string& def)

       Get a string property.